 You’d think it would be easy to find out, but it seems that this simple act of slow-cooking bones in water goes by many names.
 If you google it, you’ll find hundreds of different definitions and recipes from chicken stock to bone soup.
 You’ll find those who say it has healed them of many ailments to those who are more sceptical.
 You’ll find people who swear by the bone broth diet and you’ll find chefs who have been using it for many years.
 So what exactly is it?

 SO IS IT ESPECIALLY HEALTHY OR GOOD FOR YOU?

-There is some evidence to display some anti-inflammatory qualities of chicken broth for sinus and respiratory infections found here and here for example.
+There is some evidence to display some anti-inflammatory qualities of chicken broth for sinus and respiratory infections.
 Some believe bone broth also helps the lining of the gut, aid joints, muscles and bones as well as overall skin, hair and nail health.
 We have a great blog entry by Gideon Remfry explaining some of the understood evidence behind adding broth to your diet as part of a healthy lifestyle.
 However, we don’t believe in encouraging a diet where people sustain themselves for any length of time purely by drinking broth.
 Everyone is different there is no one approach to food that works for everyone.
 We encourage balance and listening to your body – without becoming obsessive.
 We don’t promote a specific diet or protocol, so, if you’re concerned about your diet, visit an expert in nutrition for advice specifically relevant to you.

 SO WHAT MADE YOU START MAKING IT?